-- 5. WFP has developed a new risk categorization framework to assist management at all levels as well as to improve risk analysis.
+- WFP has developed a risk categorization framework to assist management at all levels as well as to improve risk analysis.
 The framework enables offices and operations to identify risks using a common language across WFP. - 6.
 Risks are classified into four12 primary categories: strategic, operational, fiduciary and financial.
-Reputational risk is defined as a consequential risk whereby risks occurring in any category could negatively impact WFP's reputation. - 7.
+Reputational risk is defined as a consequential risk whereby risks occurring in any category could have a negative impact on WFP's reputation. - 7.
 Within these four categories, 15 risk areas covering the scope of WFP's enterprise risk management have been defined.
+Annex I to this policy further outlines the various types of risk envisaged to be managed within each of these risk areas.